-Important Change to the Application Requirements: The General and Subject GRE scores are not required for applications in 2020 for the 2021 academic year.
+The Subject and General GRE scores are not required or accepted for applications in 2022.

 Click on the link below to receive more information:

 - Three letters of recommendation

 - English Proficiency Examination (TOEFL or IELTS): Required for all students who were not educated in English -- unofficial*

 All application materials must be submitted electronically.
 Paper copies will not be accepted by the graduate school.
 The Notre Dame institution code is 1841.

 *Unofficial copies of applicant transcripts and exam scores (i.e., submitted online by the applicant) will be accepted for evaluation purposes.
 However, official copies of transcripts and exam scores (i.e., sent directly to Notre Dame by the institution or organization) will be required if admitted.